foundriesio/docs/source/reference-manual/linux/linux-nfs-boot.rst

 Generally, NFS booting any LmP system requires configuring NFS support in the ramdisk, along with a TFTP server and an NFS server.

-NFS use case: validation of eMMC card
+NFS Use Case: Validation of eMMC Card
 -------------------------------------

 During product development, validating the eMMC card for system boot might be needed.
 The Linux kernel eMMC subsystem offers an extensive set of tests.
 Unfortunately, many tests require unbinding the eMMC card from